Moorish architecture: In the Maghreb

-The Hammadids, who started out as governors as governors of the Zirids (who were in turn governors for the Fatimids), also built a new fortified capital in Algeria known as Qal'a Beni Hammad in the 11th century, located on a strategic elevated site.
-Along with the earlier Zirid fortifications of Bougie and 'Achir, its walls were made mainly of rough stone or rubble stone, demonstrating a slow shift in construction methods away from earlier Byzantine-Roman methods and towards more characteristically North African and Berber architecture.
+Several ruling dynasties in the region built fortified capitals or citadels.
+The Fatimids built a heavily fortified new capital at Mahdia in present-day Tunisia, located on a narrow peninsula extending from the coastline into the sea and surrounded by walls and a single land gate.
+The Hammadids also built a new fortified capital in present-day Algeria known as Qal'at Bani Hammad in the 11th century, located on a strategic elevated site.
+Along with the earlier Zirid fortifications of Bijaya and 'Ashir, its walls were made mainly of rough stone or rubble stone, demonstrating a slow shift in construction methods away from earlier Byzantine-Roman methods and towards more characteristically North African and Berber architecture.
+The later Marinids fortified their palace-city of Fes el-Jdid, built in the late 13th century, with a line of double walls.

-Starting with the Almoravid and Almohad domination of the 11th–13th centuries, most medieval fortifications in the western Maghreb, especially Morocco, shared many characteristics with those of Al-Andalus.
-Many Almoravid fortifications in Morocco were built in response to the threat of the Almohads.
-The archaeological site of Tasghimout, southeast of Marrakesh, and Amargu, northeast of Fes, provide evidence about some of these.
-Built out of rubble stone or rammed earth, they illustrate similarities with earlier Hammadid fortifications as well as an apparent need to build quickly during times of crisis.
-City walls in Morocco were in turn generally built out of rammed earth and consisted of a wall topped by a walkway for soldiers, reinforced at regular intervals by square towers.
-These walls were characteristically crowned by merlons shaped like square blocks topped by pyramidal caps.
-Major examples of such fortifications can be seen in the walls of Marrakesh, the walls of Fes, and the walls of Rabat, all of which date essentially to the Almoravids or Almohads.
+Starting with the Almoravid and Almohad domination of the 11th–13th centuries, most medieval fortifications in the western Maghreb shared many characteristics with those of Al-Andalus.
+City walls in Morocco were generally built out of rammed earth, reinforced at regular intervals by square towers, as exemplified by the walls of Marrakesh, the walls of Fes, and the walls of Rabat.
 In western Algeria, the walls of Tlemcen (formerly Tagrart) were likewise partly built by the Almoravids with a mix of rubble stone at the base and rammed earth above.
 As elsewhere, the gates were often the weakest points of a defensive wall and so were usually more heavily fortified than the surrounding wall.
-In Morocco, gates were typically designed with a bent entrance.
-They ranged from very plain in appearance to highly monumental and ornamental.
-Some of the most monumental gates still standing today were built in stone during the late 12th-century by the Almohad Caliph Ya'qub al-Mansur, including Bab Agnaou in Marrakesh and the Bab er-Rouah and Bab Oudaïa (or Bab el-Kbir) gates in Rabat.
+In Morocco, gates were often designed with a bent entrance.